-As at March 29, 2017 an aggregate of 152,614,566 common shares are issued and outstanding and no Class B or Class C preference shares are outstanding.
-In addition, 1,325,000 stock options are outstanding and 6,508,334 options were available to be granted under the Company Option Plan Details of these securities are set out in Table 12 below.
-No common share purchase warrants were outstanding at the date of this report.
+As at March 29, 2019 an aggregate of 156,899,467 common shares are issued and outstanding and no Class B or Class C preference shares are outstanding.
+In addition, 1,325,000 stock options are outstanding under the Company Option Plan.
+Details of these securities are set out in Table 12 below.
+As well, 1,617,647 common share purchase warrants are outstanding at the date of this report, each warrant exerciseable into one common share at an exercise price of \$0.23 until the expiry date of September 21, 2020.